 323 6th Ave, New York, NY 10014

 IFC Center is more than just a movie theater, it’s also home to independent, foreign, and documentary films.
-This vintage theater has different showings every week that accommodate to various types of genres: short films, LGBTQ, independent…etc. At 11 a.m. on the weekends, they show classic films, while Fridays and Saturdays at midnight, IFC features cult movies.
+This vintage theater has different showings every week that accommodate various types of genres: short films, LGBTQ, independent…etc. At 11 a.m. on the weekends, they show classic films, while Fridays and Saturdays at midnight, IFC features cult movies.
 Just to get a taste, there are show trailers to check out on its website.
 So, check them out in advance and decide what shows you’ll enjoy and who to bring along to the IFC Center.
 Speaking of watching online trailers, you may need a good internet service for that.
 For those living in New York, check out Windstream internet near you and subscribe to their superfast service.

 Comedy Cellar – Underground comedy club